2022 - 2023 Season Information

 TIER II is considered equivalent to NARCH/TORHS/SW – silver/bronze

-TIER III is considered equivalent to Bronze/Copper house leagues.
-Higher level players cannot play in T3.
+TIER III is considered equivalent to Bronze/Copper divisions.
+Higher level players are kept out of T3.
 There is a 4 goal limit per player per game.

-** If it is determined that a team is unfit for their division, they will be moved accordingly.
+** If it is determined that a team or player is unfit for their division, they will be moved accordingly or removed.

 Tournament Format